adriandevos/Avocado-Exploration/README.md

 1. Greater demand for organic avocados as farming and access to organic agriculture grows worldwide.
 2. Rising population

-### Regional patterns
+### Analyzing Regional patterns
 We have 7 different regions in our data, giving us a great insight as to how demand and price differs across regions of the US
 ```
 c("West","SouthCentral", "Northeast", "Southeast", "Midsouth", "Plains", "GreatLakes")
 ```

-#### Visualizations

 ![](images/regional_averageprice.jpeg)

 ![](images/regional_volume.jpeg)

-#### Summary
+#### Regional Summary
 - We can quickly observe that organic avocado supply and sales are dramatically lower than conventional sales, but price is only slightly higher.
 - West and South Central lead the way in volume for both conventional and organic avocados, while Plains and Mid-South are clearly at the bottom.
 This probably has to do with proximity to Mexico, and the specific regions in which avocados grow.
 - West and South Central overall have the lowest priced avocados, probably due to their increased supply on the west coast.
-Los Angeles shows the largest supply of both conventional and organic avocados.
-Contrary to this, San Francisco has the highest priced conventional and organic avocados, due to having a high cost of living.
-- Avocados are popular everywhere, but much more popular on the west coast.

 ![](images/regional_volume_boxplot.jpeg)
 ![](images/regional_price_boxplot.jpeg)

+#### City Summary
+- Los Angeles stands a lone at the of sales volume of both conventional and organic avocados.
+Los Angeles' neighbor, San Francisco, has the highest priced conventional and organic avocados, due to having one of the highest costs of living.
+- While San Francisco clearly has the most expensive avocados, Northeastern cities (Phildadelphia, Buffalo/Rochester, Syracuse, Hartford/Springfield, Albany, Baltimore/Washington etc.), tend to have very expensive conventional avocados, probably because of their distance from Mexican avocado supply.
+- Cities close to mexico (Los Angeles, Dallas/Ft Worth, Phoenix/Tucson, Houston) have extremely high volume of sales for conventional avocados, but not organic avocados.
+- Large, urban, western cities seem to have the most organic avocado consumption (Los Angeles, Seattle, Seattle, Denver, Chicago, San Francisco)
+-

 ### Analyzing Seasonal Patterns:
 In this section, I want to try and detect any reoccurring seasonality patterns.
 Are there any easily identifiable repeating trends?